 - Center a rack in the oven and preheat the oven to 375°F (190°C).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).

-- Melt the 1 Tbsp butter in the microwave.
-Using a pastry brush, brush butter in the molds of two 12 full-size shell-shaped madeleine pans.
-Then using a fine-mesh strainer, lightly dust 1 Tbsp flour over the molds.
+- Melt 1 Tbsp butter in the microwave.
+Using a pastry brush, brush the butter in the molds of two full-sized madeleine pans (12 wells per pan).
+Then, using a fine-mesh strainer, lightly dust 1 Tbsp flour over the molds.

 - Remove the pan from the oven and let cool for 3 minutes.
 Using a fork, gently release the madeleines from the molds and transfer them onto a cooling rack.